-Augusta Dog Bite Attorneys
+Augusta Dog Bite Lawyers

 Each year, nearly 5 million people are victims of a dog attack across the United States.
 Of those attacks, almost 800,000 are severe enough to require medical attention.
 Nearly 50% of dog attack victims end up in the emergency room.

-If a dog has bitten you or a loved one, we understand that you have a lot on your mind.
+If a dog bit you or a loved one, we understand that you have a lot on your mind.
 You may be worrying about how you will afford your costly medical bills, who you should talk to, and when you will be able to get your life back on track.
 The last thing you should have to worry about is the legal process and whether you will be compensated for your injuries.

-Do I Need a Dog Bite Lawyer?
+Do I Need a Lawyer for a Dog Bite Case in Augusta?

 If you have suffered a dog bite injury, you will likely have the option to take legal action.
 If you choose this route, it is in your best interest to get help from an experienced injury lawyer to manage your case.
 While deciding to contact a lawyer can seem like an ordeal in and of itself, understand that the legal professionals at Chris Hudson Law Group are committed to making the process as simple as possible.